What We Do

 Here at BabyFist we think about each step in the process of bringing our designs from paper to life.
 We want you to know exactly where your apparel comes from on the map, how it was made, and who made it.
-We share this information on the product pages of our website so that you're informed as you browse.
-This way you get to see total impact of your purchase and know the contribution you're making to the local Palestinian economy.
+We don’t believe that ethical consumerism, social impact, and fashion need to be mutually exclusive.

 Gaza Textile Industry